-Section 7.
-Section 8 of the act, amended December 5, 1973 (P.L.380, No.136), is reenacted and amended to read:
+Section 6.
+Section 8 of the act, amended June 29, 1979 (No.26), is amended to read:

 Section 8.
 Funds for Payment of Administrative Expenses and Claims.-Expenses, salaries and other costs incurred in the administration of this act and approved claims shall be paid from the State Lottery Fund established by the act of August 26, 1971 (P.L.351, No.91), known as the "State Lottery Law."
-In the event that the total amount of administrative expenses and claims exceeds the amount in such fund, in any one year, then the percentages allowed as tax or rent [assistance] rebates shall be reduced in the proportion that the amount of such fund bears to the total amount of claims in such year.
+In the event that the total amount of administrative expenses and claims exceeds the amount in such fund, in any one year, then the amounts allowed as tax or rent rebates and inflation dividends shall be reduced in the proportion that the amount of such fund bears to the total amount of claims in such year.
+For the purposes of this section, [for the fiscal years beginning July 1, 1975, July 1, 1976, July 1, 1977, July 1, 1978 and July 1, 1979,] the amount in the State Lottery Fund shall include [funds available including revenue estimated to be available for the purposes of administrative expenses and claims, only for existing programs at their current levels.] the June 30 ending lottery fund balance plus eighty per cent of projected lottery fund revenues after lottery fund administrative expenses for the subsequent fiscal year.